 So, if you eat healthy and still have acne, it’s possible that your diet is inadvertently triggering inflammation, or your diet isn’t addressing all aspects of pre-existing inflammation.

-8 REASONS WHY YOUR SKIN IS WORSE EVEN WITH HEALTHY EATING
+8 REASONS WHY YOUR SKIN IS WORSE EVEN WITH A HEALTHY DIET

 1. Consuming Low Fat Dairy